 This intervention lasts for one to four terms, with the aim being that each child is then able to return to their classroom full-time.
 In the Rainbow Room, there are clear boundaries, routines, rewards and expectations, with respectful relationships modelled by the adults in the room.

-Mrs. Robson also offers a drop-in and support service for children and parents.
-She offers a range of services, including listening appointments, advice and guidance with parenting related issues, signposting and referrals for additional support and specialist therapeutic attachment work.
+Miss Costi also offers a drop-in and support service for children and parents.
+She offers a range of services, including listening appointments, advice and guidance with parenting related issues, as well as signposting and referrals for additional support.

-Parents are able to contact Mrs. Robson directly by telephoning the school phone number and selecting option 5.
+Parents are able to contact Miss Costi directly by telephoning the school phone number and selecting option 5.

 Our Nurture Launch